 Applications

-Since our scholarship and grant program began eight years ago, we have awarded more than $120,000 to women across the state pursuing a wide variety of food- and culinary-related careers.
+Since our scholarship and grant program began ten years ago, we have awarded more than $250,000 to women across the state pursuing a wide variety of food- and culinary-related careers.

 Scholarships

-The Birmingham Chapter of Les Dames d’Escoffier International offers annual scholarships for education and continuing education awards to female applicants pursuing culinary or pastry arts, farming, beverage management, hospitality, nutrition and dietetics, or agriculture coursework at four-year universities and community colleges.
-We also support high school ProStart programs.
+We offer annual scholarships for education and continuing education awards to female applicants pursuing culinary or pastry arts, farming, beverage management, hospitality, nutrition and dietetics, or agriculture coursework at four-year universities and community colleges.

 -